q1ko/docker-gmod-server/README.md

-# Garry's Mod Docker Build
+# Garry's Mod Server Docker Build

 A **customisable, non-persistent Garry's Mod server** built with Docker.
 Each run downloads a fresh GMod server from the official SteamCMD Docker image and applies configs from `start.sh` and the `garrysmod` folder, allowing for addon configurations.